Alvkoen/barely-incharge/README.md

 - `work_hours` - Your working hours (24-hour format)
 - `lunch_time` - Your lunch break (24-hour format)
-- `meetings_calendar` - Calendar ID to read meetings from (use "primary" for your main calendar)
+- `calendar` - Calendar ID (use "primary" for your main calendar, or a specific calendar ID like "work@example.com")
-- `blocks_calendar` - Calendar ID to create focus blocks in (can be different from meetings calendar)
 - `default_mode` - Default planning mode: `crunch`, `normal`, or `saver`
 - `openai_api_key` - Your OpenAI API key (get one from https://platform.openai.com/api-keys)
 - `date` - Date to plan for in `YYYY-MM-DD` format (leave empty for today, or specify a future date like `2024-12-25`)